synecducky/manipaltweeter/README.md

 Supposed to run regularly in the background of my PC, but the inconsistent internet prevents it from tweeting with regularity.
 Uses cron to periodically call script.

 Maybe some day I will make him competent.
-Some day.
+Never.